Institutions' Return Expectations across Assets and Time (with Magnus Dahlquist) (Accepted at Journal of Financial Economics)

-In Search of the True Greenium (with Marc Eskildsen, Theis Ingerslev Jensen, and Lasse Heje Pedersen)
+In Search of the True Greenium (with Marc Eskildsen, Theis Ingerslev Jensen, and Lasse Heje Pedersen) (Revise and Resubmit at Journal of Financial Economics)

-Are Subjective Expectations Formed as in Rational Expectations Models of Active Management? (with Magnus Dahlquist and Felix Wilke) (Revise and Resubmit at Management Science)
+Are Subjective Expectations Formed as in Rational Expectations Models of Active Management? (with Magnus Dahlquist and Felix Wilke) (Forthcoming Management Science)

 Equity return expectations of large asset managers are countercyclical (high when the price-earnings is low and low when the price-earnings ratio is high), and reflected in the asset allocation funds these managers manage.